m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 =============

 Although our library provides a palette of already implemented :ref:`agents <Agents>`, one might want to add a personalised one to the collection.
-This guide is here to help you with that task.
+This guide is to help you with that task.

 Customizing agents
 ------------------

 To fully benefit from the Reinforced-lib features, including the JAX jit optimization, your agent should inherit from the :ref:`abstract class <BaseAgent>` ``BaseAgent``.
-We will present adding custom agent on a simple example of epsilon-greedy agent:
+We will present adding a custom agent on a simple example of the epsilon-greedy agent:

 .. code-block:: python